artificial-intelligence-first/ssot/docs/UNIVERSAL_AGENT_SKILL.md

 ### Host Overrides

-**Definition**: Platform-specific customizations declared in the `host_overrides` section of `skill.yaml` that allow execution environments to adapt skill behavior without modifying the core specification.
+**Definition**: Platform-specific customizations declared in the `host_overrides` block of `SKILL.md` frontmatter (or a companion config file) that allow execution environments to adapt skill behavior without modifying the core specification.

 **Scope**:
 - **Includes**: